mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What does the parameter C do in SVM?

 $C$ parameter in soft-margin SVM is essentially NOT a regularisation parameter, but it controls the trade-off between classifying the training data well (minimizing the training error) and classifying the future examples (minimizing the testing error, in other words, to generalize your classifier to unseen data).
 If we have a large $C$, we prefer small number of misclassified examples because the term in the objective function of SVM, $C\sum_{i=1}^{n} \varepsilon_{i}$, will dominate, so, we will have a smaller margin.
 This is basically trying to fit the model exactly to training data, which can have tendency to overfit.
 Conversely, if we have a small $C$, the regularization term in the objective function of SVM, $\frac{\lVert w \rVert^{2}}{2}$, will dominate.
-So, we will have a larger margin but will allow potentially larger number of misclassified example (ignore errors/underfit the data).
+So, we will have a larger margin but will allow potentially larger number of misclassified example (ignore those data points/underfit the data/larger training error).

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/0_z00-0ici9ikQLBug.jpg?raw=true)